 - Make it Bite Sized.
 Trying new foods is a lot less intense feeling when you aren’t faced with a giant motzah ball the size of New York City (total imagined exaggeration there, but you get my point).
 Think about how you can make smaller pieces from the get go that seem less-intensive.
 Mini meatballs, bite sized pieces,

-Easy Ways to Teach Kids to Love International Food
+Easy Ways to Teach Kids to Become World Food Explorers

 Introducing flavors and foods from a different culture can seem intimidating when faced with feeding tiny critiques.
 But it doesn’t have to feel that way!
 Having your child be interested in dinner is the Number One way to get them curious about trying new foods.
 Here are some way and fun ways that you can explore new foods: